The Best Spots for LGBTQ Nightlife in Las Vegas

-Despite the challenges of opening in the midst of a pandemic, the Garden quickly became the hottest gay bar in town, thanks in part to a sexy, stylish space in the super-hot, hip, and happening DTLV Arts District, as well as a Bottomless Drag Brunch every Saturday and Sunday.
-They’ve also got great food—think upscale gastropub fare like angus beef sliders and cauliflower wings—great happy hour specials, DJs and bottle service on weekends, and they host Ru Paul’s Drag Race viewing parties.
-Right now, happening every Thursday through November 18, the Garden is hosting Las Vegas’s “Drag Superstar,” a drag race-styled competition featuring the Valley’s fiercest up-and-coming Queens, where attendees get to vote on who moves on to the next week and the grand prize winner will be invited to join the Garden’s famed residency lineup, which includes many RPDR alums.
+Despite the challenges of opening in the midst of a pandemic, the Garden quickly became the hottest gay bar in town, thanks in part to a sexy, stylish space in the super-hot, hip, and happening DTLV Arts District, as well as a can’t-miss Bottomless Drag Brunch every Saturday and Sunday.
+They’ve also got great food—think upscale gastropub fare like angus beef sliders and cauliflower wings—great happy hour specials, DJs and bottle service on weekends, and they host a drag and performance show called SHADE! every Thursday.
+Also worth noting: the Garden’s drag residency lineup includes many Ru Paul’s Drag Race alums.

 The Fun Hog Ranch is a cash-only gay dive bar that’s open 24/7.
 They host monthly events like “Bears Roam the Ranch” and “OINK Night” that also serve as fundraisers for community partner nonprofits.
 But make no mistake—parties can get wild at night and leather, fetish wear, and bondage gear is all highly encouraged.
 But if you’re not into that, skip the dancing, grab a beer, and play a little video poker.

 This easy-going country-themed spot offers super-cheap drinks and theme nights like Trivia Tuesdays (hosted by a drag queen, natch), Humpday Karaoke Wednesdays, a “Hips, Heels and Tucks” weekly drag show on Fridays, and monthly leather nights.
-Possible bonus: It’s also just steps away from the Green Door sex club, which often draws adventurous/confused heterosexuals.
+Possible bonus: it’s also just steps away from the Green Door sex club, which often draws adventurous/confused heterosexuals.

 There are plenty of TVs to watch a big game, plus pool, darts, and shuffleboard to play a few of your own.
 The auto theme is taken seriously—bartenders are called “mechanics” and serve drinks like the “Drive Shaft” and “Fuel Injector.”
-They’ve got an amazing all-day happy hour that runs from 11 am–7 pm, with two-for-one drinks on offer, plus daily deals that run from 8 am–4 pm, including $4 shots of 1800 silver on Sundays and $3 off top-shelf liquor on Thursdays.
+They’ve got an amazing all-day happy hour that runs from 11 am–7 pm, with two-for-one drinks on offer, plus daily deals that run from 8 am–4 pm, including $4 shots of 1800 Silver on Sundays and $3 off top-shelf liquor on Thursdays.

 The fiercest queens from RuPaul’s Drag Race can be seen slaying at their very own show at the Flamingo, and these “showgirls” know how to WERK.
 RuPaul’s Drag Race LIVE! is an original production based on the Emmy Award-winning reality competition with new dance numbers, costumes, and choreography.
-Marvel at world-renowned drag show queens like Asia O’Hara, Derrick Barry, Kameron Michaels, Naomi Smalls, Vanessa “Vanjie” Matteo and Yvie Oddly.
+Marvel at world-renowned drag show queens like Asia O’Hara, Derrick Barry, Kameron Michaels, Naomi Smalls, Vanessa “Vanjie” Matteo, and Yvie Oddly.
 There’s also RuPaul’s Werk Room, a merch shop where you can slay with a new makeover and meet the performers.
 Sashay!
 Shante!

-The infamous Liquid Drag Brunch at Señor Frog's happens every Friday, Saturday, and Sunday with wild performances by the stars of RuPaul's Drag Race and Vegas's finest female impersonators.
+The infamous Liquid Drag Brunch at Señor Frog's happens every Thursday, Friday, Saturday, and Sunday with wild performances by the stars of RuPaul's Drag Race and Vegas's finest drag artists.
 The liquid part of brunch is blessedly bottomless, so sidle up to the open bar and pick your poison before grabbing a front seat at this interactive stage show.
 Plus, brunch is buffet-style so you can hit that line as many times as needed to make sure you don’t fall out of the bar when you leave.

-The longest-running show on the Las Vegas Strip is back at the Trop, and it is now hosted by the legendary Queen of Las Vegas, Frank Marino, the longest-running performer on the Strip who is best known for his longtime role impersonating Joan Rivers.
+The longest-running show on the Las Vegas Strip is back at the Trop, and it’s now hosted by the legendary Queen of Las Vegas, Frank Marino, the longest-running performer on the Strip who is best known for his longtime role impersonating Joan Rivers.
 Expect a wide range of celebrity impersonators that include queer icons like Cher, Elton John, and Lady Gaga.